HOMESTYLE BUTTERNUT SQUASH SOUP | (courtesy of cooks.com) |

 Directions

 In a large saucepan, combine sweetened condensed milk, cocoa, vanilla and salt; mix well.
 Over medium heat, slowly stir in water; heat through, stirring occasionally.
 DO NOT BOIL.
-Top with marshmallows, if desired.
+Top with marshmallows, if desired. *you can keep it in crock pot all day - great for Christmas*

 Tip: Chocolate can be stored in the refrigerator up to 5 days.
 Mix well and reheat before serving.